TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_illegal_combo_logic.md

 - EPWM4_A/B, pin can be connected to an oscilloscope to view the waveform.
 - EPWM6_A/B, pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC
+## AM263X-CC or AM263Px-CC
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Connect HSEC pin 49, 51 to scope for EPWM0A(B)
 - Connect HSEC pin 53 to scope for EPWM1A
 - Connect HSEC pin 52 to scope for EPWM2B